 - 1. In September of each year the Vice President, Student Services will establish the Student Conduct Board and submit members' names to the Algonquin College Executive Committee. - 2.
-The Student Conduct Board shall be composed of the following persons: - 2.1 One Dean, or Academic Chair, who will act as Chair of the Student Conduct Board ("Chair of the Student Conduct Board); - 2.2 The Director, Student Support Services, or an alternate named by the Director; and - 2.3 One student, appointed by the Students' Association, and who is not involved with the case; and - 2.4 Recording Secretary (no decision-making authority). - The Student Conduct Board may be altered at the discretion of the Chair of the Student Conduct Board.
+The Student Conduct Board shall be composed of the following persons: - 1.
+One Dean, or Academic Chair, who will act as Chair of the Student Conduct Board: - 2.
+The Director, Student Support Services, or an alternate named by the Director; and - 3.
+One student, appointed by the Students' Association, and who is not involved with the case; and - 4.
+Recording Secretary (no decision-making authority). - The Student Conduct Board may be altered at the discretion of the Chair of the Student Conduct Board.
 The Student Conduct Board may be expanded by the Chair of the Student Conduct Board to include representation from the satellite campuses when deemed necessary. - 4.
 The mandate of the Student Conduct Board is to determine whether an accused student(s) has committed misconduct and to impose sanction(s) if a violation(s) has been found.